 These are the main transportation options if you're traveling short distances within the towns or significant areas of Puerto Galera.
 It can fit 4-6 people depending on the layout of the tricycle.
 Compared to the jeepney, tricycles can get through narrow roads because of its smaller size.

 If you want to explore other areas or other destinations in Oriental Mindoro, hiring a private car or van with a driver is a good option.
 It is perfect for you if you’re not familiar with the local public transportation and are traveling with a big group or kids.

 Hiring a private car or van with a driver will also provide you with a local driver who is knowledgeable on the tourist spots.

 Puerto Galera is full of beach and island resorts that can fit any budget.
 But you also have to consider which area you will be staying in most of the time so you can book your hotel there.

 In this section, we'll break down your options for different types of accommodations.
 Based on their amenities, the tourist areas where you can book your hotel, and recommended places to stay based on your budget.

-Depending on your preference and budget, you can choose from different accommodation options from beachfront resorts, vacation houses for rent to guesthouses for backpackers.
+Depending on your preference and budget, you can choose from different accommodation options from beachfront resorts for those having their honeymoon in the Philippines, vacation houses for rent to guesthouses for backpackers.

 Read on to find out what these accommodations offer to guide you on which ones are perfect for what you need.